 Students working in CBMG faculty laboratories may apply to participate in the Cell Biology and Molecular Genetics Departmental Honors Program.

 This program offers students opportunity to work for an extended period in a faculty laboratory.
 Students receive academic credit and an honors citation upon graduation for their completion of the program.
 This experience is highly recommended for students interested in attending graduate school in the sciences.

 The Department of Cell Biology and Molecular Genetics recognizes outstanding seniors through an annual award ceremony.
 Awards given to undergraduates include:

 The Department houses the University of Maryland student chapter of the American Society for Microbiology, the professional scientific society for microbiologists.
 This group holds social and academic activities that are of interest to students of microbiology and related disciplines.
 Information on this organization may be obtained through the department office.

-For information on undergraduate advising, research opportunities in Microbiology, Cell Biology and Genetics, and Plant Biology, please contact:
+For information on Undergraduate Opportunities in Microbiology, Cell Biology and Genetics and Plant Biology, please contact:

 Department of Cell Biology and Molecular Genetics

 Undergraduate Office Secretary: Margaret Jenkins: 301.405.2766